 More curiously, its people are commonly known as the Yellow Bellies.
 This sobriquet is said to have been first applied to a Wexford hurling team raised by Sir Caesar Colclough, which won a challenge match in Cornwall in the reign of William III of England.

 The URL features a tongue in cheek article on other Irish counties’ colourful nicknames.
-Alternatively, when in Rome, the excellent Slang.ie offers the best modern vernacular for Wexford and even has a book it – please be over 16 to view some of them!
+Alternatively, when in Rome, the excellent For Focal Sake! offers the best modern vernacular for Wexford and beyond – please be over 16 to view some of them!

 St. Iberius’s Church

 An ancient crucifix was found in the Lady’s Island lake in the vicinity of the church of St. Iberius (also known as St Ibar’s) in the summer of 1887.
 When first discovered, a small portion of the left arm was missing.
 Acting on the instructions of the Parish Priest, the late Venerable Archdeacon Roche, the finder – a boy named Cogley – renewed the search and, strange to relate, succeeded in finding the missing part which was subsequently joined to the figure.

 Main voice of this audio clip: Monica Crofton of Wexford Walking Tours.

 One further point of note is an historic relic of the area.
 The wording from the Our Lady’s Island website is so well crafted, we are reproducing it in full with thanks to the parish.
 The tradition regarding this interesting souvenir of the past runs as follows:-

 ‘It once belonged to the old Church of St Ibar and was much venerated by the people.
 When, on that memorable October evening 1649, the alarm was given that Cromwell’s troops were marching from Wexford to attack Lady’s Island, a gallant effort was made by the people to save, from their vandalic fury, the sacred vessels and ornaments of the churches in south Wexford.